Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Methods

 In these equations, $N_{\rm TOT}$ and $\Delta N_{\rm TOT}$ represent column density (cm$^{-2}$) and associated error, respectively, $W$ and $\Delta W$ represent the integrated area (K cm$^{-1}$) and associated error, respectively, \textit{cal} represents the calibration error (assumed in this case to be 10\%), $\Delta \rm{v_{res}}$ represents the velocity resolution (km s$^{-1}$) (in our case 0.2 km s$^{-1}$) and \textit{rms} is 10.1 mK for $^{15}$NNH$^+$, 10.3 mK for N$^{15}$NH$^+$ and 31 mK for N$_2$H$^+$.
 From fitting our spectra using L-M fitting in CASSIS, FWHM is obtained as 0.8 km s$^{-1}$.
 It should be noted that the values for $W$ obtained using the method described previously are given in K km s$^{-1}$; therefore, for Eq. \ref{eq.caselli}, these are converted to K cm s$^{-1}$ as everything else is in cgs units.

 All spectroscopic parameters used in Eq. \ref{eq.caselli} are taken from the CDMS database.
 The CMB temperature (\textit{$T_{bg}$}) is assumed to be 2.73 K. For the excitation temperature ($T_{\rm ex}$), we cannot constrain this using our analysis alone because, despite resolving the HFS in our spectra, the opacity of the N$_2$H$^+$ spectra is not well constrained and the $^{15}$N-isotopologue lines are optically thin (see Table \ref{Table_error_hcn}).
 Therefore, we must take our values from previous measurements.
-We fixed $T_{\rm ex}$ to 35 K and 45 K (Ceccarelli et al. 2014b, Favre et al. 2018).
+We fixed $T_{\rm ex}$ to 35 K and 45 K (\citet{Ceccarelli2014b}, \citet{Favre2018}.